Simranjeet7860/Daily-Diary/README.md

 sudo apt-get install python3-apt -y
 ```

+- In the step 8 I am facing an error.

+:arrow_right: **Date : 16-NOVEMBER-2022**

-At the Step 8 I am getting an error while upgrading the version of
-node.Which is resolve by the command nvm install node.
+- At the Step 8 I am getting an error while upgrading the version of node.Which is resolve by the command nvm install node.

 Instead of following command :-